Sunday, December 4, 2022

 The "big three" of tiki exotica music are Les Baxter, Martin Denny, and Arthur Lyman.
 A few years ago I got two double-CD compilations of works by Baxter and Denny titled The Exotic Moods of Les Baxter and The Exotic Sounds of Martin Denny that were released in 1996.
 Both featured cover art by Mark Ryden.
 I play them as background music for our home tiki bar.

-But there wasn't a similar release for Arthur Lyman, and I felt it was lacking from the collection.
-So I created one myself.
+However, there wasn't a similar release for Arthur Lyman, and I felt it was lacking from the collection, so I created one myself.

 DISC 1